CourtHive/tods-competition-factory/documentation/docs/governors/venue-governor.md

 - `defaultStartTime` and `defaultEndTime` must be provided **together** — setting only one returns an error
 - `defaultEndTime` must be after `defaultStartTime`
 - These defaults are inherited by all courts in the venue.
 See [Venue-Level Scheduling Constraints](../concepts/venues-courts.md#venue-level-scheduling-constraints)
+- Setting `isPrimary: true` automatically clears `isPrimary` from any previously-primary venue (at most one venue can be primary).
+See [Primary Venue](../concepts/venues-courts.md#primary-venue)

 ---